-- Select the text you want to use as the bookmark. - Open the Hyperlink Inspector and select the Bookmark tab. - 3.
-Click on the Add button at the bottom.
+- Select the text you want to use as the bookmark. - 2.
+Open the Hyperlink Inspector and select the Bookmark tab. - 3.
+Click on the Add (+) button at the bottom.

-To link to the bookmark from another section of the document, open the Hyperlink Inspector and select Bookmark from the Link To dropdown menu.
+To link to the bookmark from another section of the document, select the desired link text, open the Hyperlink Inspector and select Bookmark from the Link To drop-down menu.
 Select the bookmark you want to link to using the Name drop-down menu.